SoftwareAG/c8y-docs/src/documents/guides/concepts-guide/interfacing-devices.html.md

 This section explains the concepts relevant for interfacing M2M devices and other M2M-related data sources with Cumulocity.

 To interface such systems with Cumulocity, a driver software called *agent* is required.
 We first describe the main responsibilities of an agent and discuss the architecture options for agents.
 Then we will walk step by step through the life cycle of an agent.
-Finally, we discuss the usage of agents for acquiring data from other data sources such as tenant IT systems.
+Finally, we discuss the usage of agents for acquiring data from other data sources such as a tenant's IT systems.

 Related topics can be found in the following sections:

--   [Modeling and managing M2M assets](guides/concepts-guide/modeling-and-managing-m2m-assets), for understanding the data structures exchanged between agents and the Cumulocity core.
+-   [Cumulocity's domain model](/guides/concepts-guide/domain-model), for understanding the data structures exchanged between agents and the Cumulocity core.
--   [Developer's guide](guides/developers-guide), for understanding how to develop agent software, in particular the [end-to-end example](guides/developers-guide/an-end-to-end-example).
+-   [Device integration](/guides/rest/device-integration), for understanding how to develop agent software.
--   [Reference guide](guides/reference-guide), for a detailed specification of the interfaces between agents and the Cumulocity core.
+-   [Reference guide](/guides/reference-guide/rest-implementation), for a detailed specification of the interfaces between agents and the Cumulocity core.

-Note that agent management functionality is not included in the current release of Cumulocity.

 # What is an agent?